 - Lifelong Learning e.g. assistance moving from school to further education

-- Relationships e.g. positive behavioral support strategies to reduce behaviors of concern
+- Relationships e.g. positive behavioural support strategies to reduce behaviours of concern

 - Social and Community Participation e.g. Individual life skills development and training including public transport training and support, developing skills for community, social and recreational participation.